IRL-CT/mobilehri2023/docs/dance_manager.md

 >
 > Register the new move function in `dance_server.py` and give it a name
 >
-> Envoke it through dance client or CLI.
+> Envoke it through the dance client or CLI.

 If you want to add new dance moves (new named behaviours that the `dance_server` can execute), follow these steps.
 The package keeps move implementations and choreography helpers in `dance_manager/dance_manager/dance_moves.py`.

 1) Implement the move

  - Open `dance_manager/dance_manager/dance_moves.py` and add a new function that performs the motion.
-Keep the interface simple: accept any parameters you need (for example `duration`, `speed`) and return a small status object or raise an exception on failure.
+Keep the interface simple: accept any parameters you need (for example, `duration`, `speed`) and return a small status object or raise an exception on failure.

-Requirements on this function:
+Requirements for this function:
 - The function must take `twist_pub` as an input, with arbitrary other input parameters.
 The twist_pub will be used to publish commands to the robot
-- The robot is differential-drive, which means it takes twist command.
-It only reads two numbers from the twist command, `t.linear.x` and `t.angular.z`, which represents linear velocity and angular velocity, respectively.
+- The robot is differential-drive, which means it takes a twist command.
+It only reads two numbers from the twist command, `t.linear.x` and `t.angular.z`, which represent linear velocity and angular velocity, respectively.

 Example: